 Over the coming days, weeks and months, I’ll work tirelessly to get right back to this moment, one year from now.
 Reflecting on a season well lived.
 But in between then and now, much will be done.

 Goals will be set.
 Plans will be laid.
 And hopes will be high.

 I think that’s what I enjoy the most about the beginning of a new season.
 Hope.

 Who knows what’s in store for the new year and the new season, but right now, I have hope.

 I have hope that I’ll again enjoy that most important connection with nature that I encounter each time I venture into the wild.
 I have hope that I’ll be a better hunter and a better man, learning from the experiences of this past year.
 I have hope that I’ll again feed my family, with the hard earned bounty of wild game.
 I have hope that I’ll again feel the rush as tall tines emerge from the brush.
 I have hope that this new season can be even better than the last.

 And maybe that’s it.
 Right there.
 Maybe that’s why the 365 day a year pursuit of whitetails is so soul enthralling.
 Maybe that’s why it grips us, deep down, and never lets us go.
 Hope.

 To hunt is to hope.
-And to be human, it is the same.
+And to be human, it’s the same.
 At our core, as flesh and blood, emotion filled people, we need that glimmer of a chance.
 That sparkle of an opportunity.
 That light at the end of the tunnel, urging us to keep on going, telling us that good things are just ahead.
-And that is what the hunt gives us.
+And that’s what the hunt gives us.
 A mission to accomplish, a goal to complete, a quest to fulfill, and a hope to hold on to.

 Today is Day 1 of a new season, and hopes are high.